Tips to reduce your electricity bill

-- Electricity and reticulated natural gas rebates for residential home parks and multi-unit residential premises - owners or proprietors of residential home parks or multi-unit residences must advise eligible residents about these rebates and claim on their behalf.
+- Rebates for customers living in residential home parks and multi-unit residential premises - owners or proprietors of residential home parks or multi-unit residences must advise eligible residents about these rebates and claim on their behalf.

-- Read the electricity rebate resources for Aboriginal and Torres Strait Islander households and the electricity rebates and concessions fact sheet for the general community.
+- Read the electricity rebates and concessions fact sheet .